Black History Month: A Q&A with Laila Pickett BA’24 and Emerald Russell BA’24

 Willamette’s Debate Union is on a winning streak this year as students take on arguments about the country, the world and (sometimes even) other worlds.

-Chris Olivia BA/BS’24 created Lift Up, a fitness program designed to empower marginalized students.
+Chris Olivia BA/BS’24 founded Lift Up, a fitness program at Willamette University, to empower marginalized students and foster an inclusive community.

 The university is included once again in the popular college guide.